luan-prates/CIMV/foundation/the_endless_tale.md

 wife, and will he be your heir?”
 “Yes, if he succeeds,” said The King, “but if he fails, he will lose his head.”
 “Very well, then,” said the Stranger.
 “I have a pleasant story about locusts.”
 “Tell it,” said The King.
 “I will listen to you.”

+The storyteller began his story.
+“Once upon a time a certain king seized all the corn in his country, and stored it in a strong granary, but a swarm of locusts came over the land and saw where the grain was stored.
+After searching for many days, the locusts found a small crack on the east side of the granary, but the opening was just large enough for one locust at a time to pass through.
+So, one locust went in and carried away a grain of corn; then another locust went in and carried away a grain of corn;
+then another locust went in and carried away a grain of corn.”